jagerber48/sciform/docs/source/usage.rst

 Formatter
 ---------

-The :class:`Formatter` class is initialized and configured using a number of formatting options described in :ref:`formatting_options`.
+The :class:`Formatter` object is initialized and configured using a number of formatting options described in :ref:`formatting_options`.
 The :class:`Formatter` object is then called with a number and returns a corresponding formatted string.